How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 • Airlines must inform passengers of their rights during delays

-Post-Brexit Update: The UK has retained EC 261/2004 in domestic law, so similar rules apply for flights from UK airports or to UK airports on UK/EU carriers.
+Post-Brexit Update: The UK has retained EC 261/2004 in domestic law (UK261), so similar rules apply for flights from UK airports or to UK airports on UK/EU carriers.

 US Flight Delay Compensation Rules

-Unlike the EU, the United States does not have federal regulations that require airlines to compensate passengers for delays.
-However, there are some important protections:
+Unlike the EU, the United States does not have federal regulations requiring mandatory cash compensation for flight delays.
+However, there are key passenger protections in place:

 Department of Transportation (DOT) Rules